-Students may be referred for individual or group counseling services by a parent/guardian, staff member, or the student may refer him or herself.
+Students may be referred for individual or group counseling services by a parent/guardian, staff member, or the student may refer themself.
 After a referral is submitted, the school based mental health professional will always contact the parent/guardian regarding the referral for counseling services, explain the limits of confidentiality, and obtain written consent.